klebster2/chargram-model/README.md

 ## Why pad?

 We pad in order to generate perplexity faster.
-Transition and emission probabilities associated with the HMM lattice our model will generate are precomputed and stored in the model file.
+Transition and emission perplexities associated with the HMM lattice our model will generate are precomputed and stored in the model file.

 ## How does the wildcard character work?